Lakens/statistical_inferences/docs/13-prereg.md

 <img src="images/94a843f900ec4dcbb75f60686edac510.png" width="20%" style="display: block; margin: auto;" />

-Click OK on the pop-up warning you that this can not be undone.
+Click OK on the pop-up warning you that this cannot be undone.

 Now you can download the .pdf file with your pre-registration: